gromacs/gromacs/docs/user-guide/terminology.rst

 (a) the correct average temperature, and
 (b) the fluctuations of the correct size.

-See `Reference Manual`_ for details on how temperature coupling is applied and the types currently available.
+See the relevant section in the :ref:`Reference Manual <temp-coupling>` for details on how temperature coupling is applied and the types currently available.

 .. _gmx-thermostats-do: